aehils/go-rest-api/README.md

 4. The server will start, and you can access the API on http://localhost:8888 using this line: \
 `curl http://localhost:8888`

-## API Endpoints
+# API Endpoints

-### Get an album by ID
+## Get an album by ID
 Method: GET \
 Endpoint: `/albums/:id` \
-Description: Returns parameters for a single album from the list in JSON format.
+Description: Return data for a single album from the list in JSON format.

 Example response: